Modification & Child Custody Lawyers in Houston

 This is typically what is referred to as “joint custody” although that is not a legal term.
 When parents are named joint managing conservators over a child various rights and duties can be allocated between the parents.

-One parent may have an exclusive right to make a certain decision for the child, the parties may share the right jointly, or the right may be independent to each parent when that parent has possession of the child.
+One parent may have an exclusive right to make a decision for the child or parents may share the right.
+In other cases, the right may be independent to each parent when that parent has possession of the child.

-The rightmost commonly fought over between parents is the right to establish a child’s primary residence.
+The right that is most commonly fought over between parents is the right to establish a child’s primary residence.

-That being said, if this option works best for your child and family, then it is certainly an option that can be explored.
+This option may work best for your child and family, though.
+In that case, it certainly should be explored.

 Relevant considerations when considering a 50/50 custody arrangement include the distance between the parents’ homes, the work schedule of each parent, the age of the children, and the emotional impact a 50/50 schedule may have on your child.